ElisabethHuhn/AndroidArchitectureExample3/README.md

 *Technical Requirements*
 * MVVM architecture
   * This has been augmented to MVI.
-The MVI is an enhancement of the MVVM architecture.
+The MVI is an enhancement of the MVVM architecture that adds user event triggeers.
-* Repository that separates
+* Repository that separates:
   * data source from data usage
   * local data source from remote data source
 * Koin DI